 The first thing to do when you see this question is to stop screaming.
 It will get your thrown out of the exam hall and no-one wants that.
 The second thing to do is calmly read through it and look for maths words in the question.
 The maths words will give you an idea of what working out you need to do in the question.
 If you can work out where the maths words are, what they mean and how to use them IN CONTEXT to the question.

 If you look through the question you will see at least one of those words in there standing right out at you.
 Here it is again.

 I’ve made it red for you.
-Difference is the maths word.
-Difference means takeaway.
-So the first step for this question is for you to takeaway the first reading from the second reading.
+The difference is the maths word.
+The difference means takeaway.
+So the first step for this question is for you to take away the first reading from the second reading.
 That means the sum you will have to work out is 2159 – 1962 giving us an answer of 197.

 This is an incredibly important part of making sure that you gain the most possible marks on your exam paper.
 If you see a contextual question and don’t understand it, search the question for maths words and then carry out what they tell you to do.
 Even though so far I haven’t got a clue what this question wants me to do, I’ve still managed to pick up half of the marks just by finding a maths word.
 It might sound simple and like I’m tricking you, but I’m really not.
 The maths paper isn’t trying to trick you, it’s just trying to find out if you know how to do what it tells you.

 So to the second part of the question.
 This part is a little more tricky, but not too much.
 We already know that the number of units of gas used was 197.
 We worked that out, the question said: “The difference in meter readings gives the number of units of gas used.”
 So using our incredible brains we have worked out that 197 units of gas were used.
 What next?